Agriculture H-1B Sponsorship Jobs in Oklahoma

 Which agriculture companies sponsor H-1B visas in Oklahoma?

-Oklahoma's largest H-1B agriculture sponsors include Seaboard Foods, one of the country's largest pork producers with operations in Guymon, and Cargill, which runs processing and grain handling facilities across the state.
+Oklahoma's largest H-1B visa agriculture sponsors include Seaboard Foods, one of the country's largest pork producers with operations in Guymon, and Cargill, which runs processing and grain handling facilities across the state.
 Oklahoma State University and the Samuel Roberts Noble Foundation also sponsor H-1B workers in agricultural research roles.
 Sponsorship patterns vary by facility, role type, and hiring cycle, so direct confirmation with employers is always necessary.

 Which cities in Oklahoma have the most agriculture H-1B sponsorship jobs?